zseta/scylladb-docs-homepage/manual/master/reference/configuration-parameters.md

 > When Alternator via HTTPS is enabled with alternator_https_port, where to take the key and certificate.
 The available options are:
 > : * certificate: (Default: conf/scylla.crt) The location of a PEM-encoded x509 certificate used to identify and encrypt the client/server communication.
 >   * keyfile: (Default: conf/scylla.key) PEM Key file associated with certificate.
+>   * truststore: (Default: <not set, use system truststore>) Location of the truststore containing the trusted certificate for authenticating client certificates.
 >   <br/>
 >   The advanced settings are:
 >   <br/>
 >   * priority_string: GnuTLS priority string controlling TLS algorithms used/allowed.
+>   * require_client_auth: (Default: false) Controls client certificate verification.
+Valid values: true (require a client certificate), false (no client certificate), optional (request but do not require a client certificate; clients may authenticate via certificate or fall back to SigV4 signatures in requests).
 >   * enable_session_tickets: (Default: true) Enables or disables TLS1.3 session tickets.

 > * **Type:** `string_map`